calendar tag arrow download print

 Analysis

-70% of R&D expenditure consists of personnel costs, 24% are other current (material) costs, 4% goes to land and buildings and 3% is spent on instruments and equipment.
-Within the research institutes, the distribution is about the same.
+70% of R&D expenditure consists of personnel costs, 23% are other current (material) costs, 4% goes to land and buildings and 3% is spent on instruments and equipment.
+Within the companies and research institutes, the distribution is about the same.
 Higher education has a smaller proportion of personnel costs, but larger shares of material costs and costs of land and buildings.
-In business enterprises, the share of labour costs is higher, while the shares for other current costs as well as costs for land and buildings are lower.